Ricardo-Gomez/nodejsApi/README.md

 ## NodeJsApi
-This repo is mainly used for training and will countinually grow with features that comes in mind or to try new design patterns and refactors.
+This repo is mainly used for training and will continually grow with random features or to try new design patterns and refactors.

-the project currently exposes an endpoint to perform CRUD operations for a user resource.
+The project currently exposes an endpoint to perform CRUD operations for a user resource.

 ------------
 **GET /api/users/:ids**